eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.11 Conformity Assessment Bodies (CAB)

-Conformity Assessment Bodies (CAB) are accredited public or private bodies, accredited by a national accreditation body designated by Member States according to [Regulation 765/2008](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:32008R0765) Article 6c (3), as responsible for carrying out assessments on which Member States will have to rely before issuing a Wallet Unit or providing the qualified status to a Trust Service Provider.
+Conformity Assessment Bodies (CAB) are accredited public or private bodies, accredited by a national accreditation body designated by Member States according to [Regulation 765/2008](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:32008R0765) Article 6c (3), as responsible for carrying out assessments on which Member States will rely before issuing a Wallet Unit or providing the qualified status to a Trust Service Provider.

 The Wallet Solutions will need to be certified by CABs.
 QTSPs will be audited regularly by CABs.